Up to 50% off sofas & mattresses — limited‑time deals.

 Start with sleeping frequency

-This is the first filter.
 If the bed will be used a few times a year, a simpler sofa bed can be perfectly reasonable.
-If it will be used every week, or by the same person for extended stays, you should shop as if you are buying a bed first and a sofa second.
-Current buying guidance and broader mattress research both point in that direction.
+If it will be used every week, or by the same person during longer stays, shop as if you are buying a bed first and a sofa second.

 Measure the room and the delivery path